godotengine/godot-docs/tutorials/rendering/texture_streaming.rst

 occur, while the sharper mipmap levels are never loaded.
 This can be used to implement a "texture quality" setting.

+Generally, the **Min LOD** and **Max LOD** are configured globally for all textures.
+However, these can also be overridden on a per-texture basis.
-Some textures may require a **Max LOD** setting that prevents it from losing important detail like alpha channels used for alpha scissors or other fine details like an atlas.
+Some textures may require a **Max LOD** setting that prevents it from losing important detail like alpha channels used for alpha scissors, or other fine details like an atlas.

 Enabling streaming